-- Programming languages describe computation precisely... - therefore, translation can be precisely described - a compiler can be correct with respect to the source and target language semantics. - Correctness is important! - Broken compilers generate broken code. - Hard to debug source programs if the compiler is incorrect. - Failure has dire consequences for development cost, security, etc. - This course: some techniques for building correct compilers - There is much ongoing research about proving compilers correct.
+- Programming languages describe computation precisely... - therefore, translation can be precisely described - a compiler can be correct with respect to the source and target language semantics. - Correctness is important! - Broken compilers generate broken code. - Hard to debug source programs if the compiler is incorrect. - Failure has dire consequences for development cost, security, etc. - This course: some techniques for building correct compilers - Finding and Understanding Bugs in C Compilers, Yang et al. PLDI 2011 - There is much ongoing research about proving compilers correct.
 (Google for CompCert, Verified Software Toolchain, or Vellvm)